dannyjameswilliams/song-matcher/README.md

 # song-matcher

-A small app that matches a song to your mood based on lyrics
+A small app that matches a song to your mood based on lyrics, using Weaviate and a dataset of song lyrics.